2000 Los Angeles Dodgers season

 The 2000 Los Angeles Dodgers season was the 111th for the franchise in Major League Baseball, and their 43rd season in Los Angeles, California.
 In 2000, the team set a club record for home runs with 211, led by Gary Sheffield, who tied Duke Snider's single-season club mark with 43.
 Eric Karros became the L.A.
 Dodger all-time leader with his 229th home run and Dave Hansen set a Major League record with seven pinch-hit home runs.
 Kevin Brown led the league in E.R.A. with 2.58 and rookie pitcher Matt Herges started the season 8–0, the first pitcher since Fernando Valenzuela to open the season with eight straight victories.
-The Dodgers won 86 games, but failed to make the postseason, finishing second in the Western Division of the National League.
+The Dodgers won 86 games, but failed to make the postseason, finishing second in the National League West.
 Manager Davey Johnson was fired after the season and replaced with bench coach Jim Tracy.